Step 4: Full View

 Should Engineer A offer Engineer C a position at Firm Y as a legitimate exercise of competitive recruitment, or refrain from recruiting Firm X employees given his non-competition representation and the risk that the recruitment will be weaponized as the basis for client-facing disparagement of Firm X?

-Extend Offer Without Linking to Client Solicitation Board's choice Offer Engineer C the position at Firm Y as a legitimate competitive recruitment, but strictly refrain from using her anticipated departure as a basis for any representations to Firm X's clients about Firm X's capacity, competing for clients solely on Firm Y's own merits.
+O1 Offer Engineer C the position at Firm Y as a legitimate competitive recruitment, but strictly refrain from using her anticipated departure as a basis for any representations to Firm X's clients about Firm X's capacity, competing for clients solely on Firm Y's own merits.
+Board's choice

 The at-will employment symmetry principle establishes that Engineer A's freedom to recruit at-will employees mirrors the employer's freedom to terminate at will, and that Engineer C's absence of restrictive covenants makes the offer permissible.
 The self-caused incapacity non-exploitation principle counters that even if the recruitment is permissible in isolation, using the anticipated departure as a weapon against Firm X's client relationships transforms the recruitment into the first step of an impermissible integrated strategy.
 The tripartite interest balancing principle requires weighing Engineer A's competitive interests, Firm X's continuity interests, and clients' service interests.